romemore/sushi/README.md

 - __Continuous query__ : add parameters to subscription
 - __iOS support__ : use push notification to set a flag, that we use to make or not a request in a "background fetch" mode

-Sushi is an open idea, and we can support other triggers too.
+Sushi is an open idea, and it can support other triggers too.
 Some ideas :

 - __Git__ : on push, use a hook to synchronize data (can be a good CMS candidate)
-- __Elastic Search__ : "percolate" capabilities can be interesting
+- __Elastic Search__ : "percolate" capabilities can be interesting to trigger